 GENERAL INDICATOR INFORMATION RESPONSE Indicator title: Identifies the title of the strategic-oriented goal, objective or programme performance indicator.
-Number of Vuk'uzenzele copies produced and online editions published annually Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
+Number of print copies and online editions of Vuk'uzenzele newspaper produced Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
 The production and publishing of the newspaper to communicate government programmes and policies to Rooted Realists (segment 1), City Seekers (segment 2), Metro Mobiles (segment 4) who are LSM 1-6 and a smaller proportion to Safely Suburban (segment 3) LSM 7-8.
 All these segments are communities residing in rural and urban areas.
 The newspaper is full of news and advice on socio-economic opportunities created by government.
-Assumptions: Factors that are accepted as true and certain to happen without proof Production of the newspaper will take place without any delays from service providers.
-Vuk'uzenzele website will always be available to publish the planned editions.
-Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable To produce the targeted number of 10.2 million copies of the newspaper as planned by end of the financial year.
-To produce the targeted number of online editions (22) of the newspaper as planned by end of the financial year.
-CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Simple count of copies produced annually.
-Simple count of editions published annually.

-Source/collection of data: Describes where the information comes from and how it is collected The Directorate: Vuk'uzenzele determines how many copies should be printed per edition published.
+Assumptions: Factors that are accepted as true and certain to happen without proof Production of the newspaper will take place without any delays from service providers Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable To produce the targeted number of 10.2 million print copies and 22 online editions of the newspaper as planned by end of the financial year CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Simple count of copies produced annually Source/collection of data: Describes where the information comes from and how it is collected The Directorate: Vuk'uzenzele determines how many copies should be printed per edition published.
 The contracted service provider is responsible for providing reports on how many copies were printed for every edition submitted to them as per agreement with the GCIS.
-Writers source information, conduct research from various credible sources and write articles for each product.
-Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
+Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Cumulative

+Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly and annually DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
 Directorate: Vuk'uzenzele Who is responsible for collecting the data?
 D: Vuk'uzenzele Who is responsible for checking and verifying the data captured?
-CD: Products and Platforms Means of verification (evidence) Invoice and printer's report received from service providers.
+CD: Products and Platforms Means of verification (evidence) Print edition: Invoice and printer's report received from service providers.
 Invoices are received a month after an edition was published.
-Editions of Vuk'uzenzele newspaper published on www.vukuzenzele.gov.za/archives.
-Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control The unit relies on the printer's report and invoices from third parties and beyond our control Internet availability INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: Products and Platforms
+Online edition: Editions of Vuk'uzenzele newspaper published on www.vukuzenzele.gov.za/archives.
+Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control The unit relies on the printer's report and invoices from third parties and beyond our control INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: Products and Platforms